Ariful-Islam-01/Console-Application-Development-Using-Numerical-Methods/README.md

 #### Gauss Elimination Theory

 Gauss Elimination is a direct numerical method used to solve a system of linear equations.
-The method transforms the system into an **upper triangular matrix** using **forward elimination**, after which the unknown variables are calculated using **back substitution**.
+This method transforms the system into an **upper triangular matrix** using **forward elimination**, after which the unknown variables are calculated using **back substitution**.

-## Mathematical Representation
+**Gauss Elimination Procedure :**

 A system of `n` linear equations with `n` unknowns can be written as: